 Know that establishing yourself as a stepparent takes time, and to earn respect it's important to be consistent, loving, and empathetic no matter how challenging the child's behavior may be.

 How to Connect With Your Stepchild

 It can be challenging to connect with your stepchild when you feel unliked.
 However, it's important to keep the lines of communication open, so they know you are interested in developing a relationship with them.

 Take your time getting to know them, take an interest in their favorite hobbies, and encourage them to spend time with their biological parent alone, as well as all together as a family.
 Little ones tend to adapt much more quickly than older children, so be patient and continue trying to build a rapport with them.

 Connect With Tweens and Teens

 Give them space and show them that you respect their boundaries.
-Be respectful and ask before jumping into giving them advice, and show them that even if they say something rude or hurtful that you will always be there for them no matter what.
-With this age group, it is really important that you don't allow them get under your skin or get a rise out of you.
+Be respectful and ask before jumping into giving them advice, and show them that even if they say something rude or hurtful, you will always be there for them no matter what.
+With this age group, it is really important that you don't allow them to get under your skin or get a rise out of you.
 If they see that you are easily irked, they may use that pain point against you in the future, so be sure to process your interaction later on and come up with a few quick responses you can say if something similar happens in the future.
-Great lines to keep in mind are, "I hear what you're saying", "Let me think about that", and "I'm sorry you feel that way."
+Great responses to keep in mind are: "I hear what you're saying."
+"Let me think about that."
+"I'm sorry you feel that way."

 Keep the Peace With the Other Biological Parent